Welcome to Year 5’s class page…

 Welcome to the Year 5 page of our website!
 Below you will find lots of useful information about our class as well as what we have been up to.

 My name is Mr. Knight and I am the class teacher.
 My assistant is Mr. Carroll.
 Mrs. Spacey and Miss Mallinson also teach Year 5 on Fridays.
-Mrs. Moore very kindly comes in on Thursday afternoons, especially to listen to the children read and talk about stories.
+Mrs. Moore usually comes in on Thursday afternoons, especially to listen to the children read and talk about stories, but is not coming in at the moment due to the coronavirus.

 This term’s Stars!